Why do promotions in the first place?

 VERY IMPORTANT THING NUMBER 2

 Promotions reassure customers that YOU care about price.
-You are not there to just “pile it up and sell it expensive”.
+You are not there to just “pile it high and sell it expensive”.
 You are on the customers’ side.
-It changes the relationship from you taking money from them to you being on their side against the suppliers.
+It changes the relationship from you taking money from them, to you being on their side against an expensive world.
 You are getting your customers the best price, a fair price, even a cheap price.
-In focussing on quality or taste, fine food shops often forget this.
+When fine food shops focus solely on quality or taste they forget this.

 Embedding these two messages in everything you do creates a culture in your shop that you are finding the best price for the best products for your customers.
 Very John Lewis.
 That will roll out through your merchandising, your social media, and your team to your customers.
 It will bring loyalty and sales to your shop.

-Just about anything counts as a sales promotion if you can put a splashy red sign about it and advertise it.
+Just about anything counts as a Promotion or a Promotional Event if you can put a splashy red sign about it and advertise it.
 It is about appearing to offer the customer extra value against the standard offer.
 A Sales Promotion is the subset of Promotions which have money off or discount value.
 Most people think of Sales Promotions first when trying to change customer behavior, so lets look at those first.

-Here is a good list of some standard promotions:
+Here is a good list of some standard Sales Promotions: